jamiegibney/sorting_algo_visualiser/README.md

 [Full video](https://drive.google.com/file/d/1UTanxeJtD_La77ys0kDYRH2Z_1uQbJi4/view?usp=sharing)

 A sorting algorithm "audio-visualiser", written in Rust and the [nannou](https://github.com/nannou-org/nannou) library.
+Heavily inspired by w0rthy's [ArrayVisualiser](https://github.com/w0rthy/ArrayVisualizer).
+Many of the sorting algorithm implementations were based on examples from [GeeksforGeeks](https://www.geeksforgeeks.org/sorting-algorithms/).

 This app draws a colour wheel, which is made up of a variable number of segments.
 These segments can be randomly shuffled, and then re-sorted via various different sorting algorithms.